AMWA-TV/bcp-005-02/docs/NMOS-With-IPMX-HKEP.md

 A Receiver implementing [BCP-008-01][] and supporting HDCP encryption and the HKEP protocol MAY notify that HDCP content protection system prevents the Receiver from accessing or re-transmitting HDCP content using the streamStatus and streamStatusMessage properties of the Receiver's associated NcReceiverMonitor.
-The streamStatus MAY become Unhealthy or PartiallyHealthy depending on the severity if the HDCP content protection issue.
+The streamStatus MAY become Unhealthy or PartiallyHealthy depending on the severity of underlying HDCP content protection issues.
 Receivers implementing [IS-11][] providing notifications through [BCP-008-01][] MUST also implement the [base notification method](#base-notification-method).

 ### Inputs Shared by Multiple IS-11 Senders